mondaycom/monday-code-quickstarts/quickstart-python/SETUP.md

 ### Setting up the Environment Variables

 1. For setting environment variables in production after deploying to monday-code-
-    1. You can set the secrets manually in monday-code by going to the `General` tab under monday code and then `Environment Variables` section.
+    1. You can set the secrets manually in monday-code by going to the `General` tab under monday code and to the `Environment Variables` section.
     2. Instead, you can use @mondaycom/apps-cli to set the project secrets:
         1. Install apps-cli:
            ```bash